EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 themselves; or, dealers did, and those modified carburetors are SUPPOSED to be stamped with a letter C on the knock-out

 plug on the dome cover.
-Another identifying point is the GASKET at the enrichener cover plate.
+Another identifying point is that the later carburetors HAD a GASKET at the enrichener cover plate.

 When BMW modified EXISTING carburetors, they changed the dome cover, slide assembly, and the